maebee-cm/primeoxide/README.md

 # Primeoxide

-Primeoxide is a hobby project of mine inspired by the brilliantly, blisteringly fast [primesieve](https://github.com/kimwalisch/primesieve).
+Primeoxide is a hobby project of mine inspired by the brilliant, and blisteringly fast [primesieve](https://github.com/kimwalisch/primesieve).

 While still far from being mature, my hope and goal is to write an equivalent